 Jodie has a keen interest in social justice and volunteers at the Citizens’ Advice Bureau.

-- Appeal Local Authority - helping clients to appeal Local Authority decisions with regard to their eligibility for housing
+- Local authority appeals: helping clients to appeal local authority decisions with regard to their eligibility for housing

 - Member of the Housing Law Practitioners’ Association